Ole Miss vs. Miami prediction, odds, line, start time: 2026 Fiesta Bowl CFP semifinal picks from proven model

 The 10th-ranked Miami (Fla.)
 Hurricanes will look to continue their unlikely run to the championship when they battle the sixth-ranked Ole Miss Rebels in a 2026 College Football Playoff semifinal matchup at the Fiesta Bowl on Thursday.
 Miami stunned defending national champion Ohio State 24-14 on New Year's Eve, while Ole Miss held off third-ranked Georgia 39-34 on New Year's Day.
 The Hurricanes (12-2, 6-2 ACC), who have won six in a row, are 4-0 against ranked opponents this season.
 The Rebels (13-1, 7-1 SEC), who have won seven consecutive games, are 2-1 against ranked foes.
 The Ole Miss coaching staff is in flux, but offensive coordinator Charlie Weis Jr. will be on the sideline for the Rebels and calling plays for quarterback Trinidad Chambliss.

 Kickoff from State Farm Stadium in Glendale, Ariz., is at 7:30 p.m.
 ET.
 The Hurricanes are 3-point favorites in the latest Miami vs. Ole Miss odds, while the over/under for total points scored is 52.5.
+The Under is a combined 5-1 for the two teams over their last three games, while each squad is 3-0 ATS over this stretch.
 Miami has +340 CFP futures odds to win it all, while Ole Miss is the biggest remaining longshot in the field at +550.
 Before making any Ole Miss vs. Miami picks, check out the college football predictions from the SportsLine Projection Model.

 New users can target the DraftKings promo code, which offers $300 in bonus bets if your $5+ bet wins: